PGR Review Hub

 Initial Review

-- Review the completed Training Needs Assessment Form.
+- Complete and review the Training Needs Assessment Form.

-- Agree on a plan for training provision.
+- Agree on a training plan and discuss Graduate Skills Pathway courses.

 - Upload any documents with the Literature Review online and complete your self-assessment.

-- Student organises to meet with assessor panel to discuss the Literature Review, Researcher Development Log and Training Needs Assessment.
+- Meet with your supervisor(s) and review panel to discuss the Literature Review, Researcher Development Log and Training Needs Assessment.

 - PGR Convenor reviews and assigns a recommendation.